matteocianf/IPSUM/README.md

 losito
 ```

 This pipeline works by generating an empty LOFAR image with only noise in it using LoSiTo and then injecting in its MODEL_DATA column a uniform 3d distribution of sources (then projected into the 2d plane).
+Then the image can be produced with WSClean or other softwares for radio imaging.

 For now the various parameters are given via argparse, it is possible that I will change this in the future with the implementation of a parset file.